 Deforestation refers to the decrease in forest areas across the world that are lost for other uses such as agricultural croplands, urbanization, or mining activities.
 Greatly accelerated by human activities since 1960, deforestation has been negatively affecting natural ecosystems, biodiversity, and the climate.
 The UN’s Food and Agriculture Organization estimates the annual rate of deforestation to be around 1.3 million km2 per decade.

 The Causes of Deforestation: Why Is Deforestation Happening?

 Multiple factors, either of human or natural origin, cause deforestation.
-There are natural factors such as natural forest fires or diseases from parasites that can result in deforestation.
-Nevertheless, it’s mainly human activities that are responsible for global deforestation.
-According to the World Forestry State report published by FAO, the expansion of agriculture caused nearly 80% of global deforestation.
-This phenomenon is remarkably strong in South America, Africa, and Asia.
-The construction of infrastructures like roads or dams, together with mining activities and urbanization, make up the remaining 20%.
+Natural factors include natural forest fires or parasite-caused diseases which can result in deforestation.
+Nevertheless, human activities are among the main causes of global deforestation.
+According to the Food and Agriculture Organization (FAO), the expansion of agriculture caused nearly 80% of global deforestation, with the construction of infrastructures such as roads or dams, together with mining activities and urbanization, making up the remaining causes of deforestation.